Firehole River

 As it emerges from the basins, the water is tranquil, going for a distance until it starts to enter the Firehole Canyon.
 There are rapids at that point, and the water goes over the Cascades of the Firehole, where it drops 20 feet.

-The river eventually joins the Gibbon River to form the Madison River which flows out the west part of the park on its' way to the Pacific Ocean.
+The river eventually joins the Gibbon River to form the Madison River, which flows out of the western part of the park and continues to the Pacific Ocean.

 So, why is the Firehole River called that?
 First, you need to know that a "hole" is how fur trappers would refer to mountain valleys.
-So, for example, if they are talking about the Jackson Hole, they are not talking about the town of Jackson, WY, but the area.
-It appears the river may have been given the name by Jim Bridger in 1850 when he and a large group "saw the geysers of the lower basin and named the river that drains them the Fire Hole."1
+So, for example, if they are talking about Jackson Hole, they are not referring to the town of Jackson, WY, but to the area.
+It appears the river may have been named by Jim Bridger in 1850, when he and a large group "saw the geysers of the lower basin and named the river that drains them the Fire Hole."1

 1Whittlesey, L. H. (2006).
 Yellowstone Place Names.
 Gardiner, MT: Wonderland Publishing Company.
 Page 105.